 The astounding range of Colombia’s natural environments never fails to impress.
 With the Amazon rainforest, sun-drenched beaches, towering mountain ranges, and cloud forests, few countries can match Colombia’s amazing variety of national parks.

 Tayrona National Park is an idyllic Caribbean beach retreat with jungle leading right down to the sand.
-For a slice of deep Amazonian jungle, head to Amacayacu.
+For a slice of deep Amazonian jungle, head to Amacayacu, a remote national park.
 The high Andes El Cocuy offers prime trekking and camping opportunities, and Los Nevados is famous for its ethereal cloud forest under towering wax palm trees.

 However, if you want to combine jungle landscapes with hidden archeological sites, don’t miss Colombia’s Ciudad Perdida, a “lost” city tucked away in the forests of the Sierra Nevada de Santa Marta and only reachable as part of a five-day trek.

-For all things Colombia, read up our other guides.
+For all things Colombia, read my other guides.